airbytehq/airbyte/docs/contributing-to-airbyte/resources/qa-checks.md

 ## 🔒 Security

 ### Connectors must use HTTPS only
-*Applies to the following connector languages: java, low-code, python*
+*Applies to the following connector types: source, destination* *Applies to the following connector languages: java, low-code, python*

 Connectors must use HTTPS only when making requests to external services.
 ### Python connectors must not use a Dockerfile and must declare their base image in metadata.yaml file
-*Applies to the following connector languages: python, low-code*
+*Applies to the following connector types: source, destination* *Applies to the following connector languages: python, low-code*

 Connectors must use our Python connector base image (`docker.io/airbyte/python-connector-base`), declared through the `connectorBuildOptions.baseImage` in their `metadata.yaml`.